 Hopefully you will not have to do the tour twice.

 Boats in Rio Dulce Town can be caught underneath the northwest side of the bridge, and by the main park in Livingston.

-Staying on the Water
+Rio Dulce, Guatemala: Accommodation on the Water

 Not recommended DIY travel; take a tour instead

 * This post contains affiliate links, which means that we receive a small commission if you click on a link & purchase something that we have recommended – at no extra cost to you.
 This helps us to keep our site running so we can continue to provide free content.
 Thank you for your support!